nosportugal/faast-data-engineering/week_3_data_warehouse/code/airflow/2_setup_nofrills.md

 3. Python version: 3.7+

-### Airflow Setup
+## Airflow Setup

-1. Create a new sub-directory called `airflow` in your `project` dir (such as the one we're currently in)
+1. Create a new sub-directory called `airflow` in your `project` directory (such as the one we're currently in)

 2. **Set the Airflow user**:

     On Linux, the quick-start needs to know your host user-id and needs to have group id set to 0.
     Otherwise the files created in `dags`, `logs` and `plugins` will be created with root user.
     You have to make sure to configure them for the docker-compose:

     ```bash